amousset/rudder/policies/arch-doc/modules/src/main.md

 a certain value to this separation (if something is not crrectly seen in enforce, aidit will miss it!)

 the declarative model doesn't give you any real visibility to the \*true\* state of the resource.
-It gives you fantastic visibility into your \*intended\* state, but basically zero into reality.

-cfgmgmt is a one way street. le réel ne marche pas comme ça.

 And to make it worse, even if it showed you reality, you have no ability to influence the behavior anyway - because that's the job of the reconciliation loop!
 You get what you get, and you don't throw a fit, in space and in time.